con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > sangs rgyas kun gyi rang bzhin 'chang/ /
 >> 	skad cig thams cad bye brag byed] deest in NyiGyu

-With objects of the five *skandha*s, three times,
+With knowledge of the five *skandha*s, three times,
-Discerning thoroughly moment by moment,
+Discerning clearly each and every moment,
 Awakening in but a single moment,
-His nature being equal to all buddhas, (141)
+His basic nature equal to all buddhas, (141)

 * VV's interpretation is mysterious for this verse, especially for pāda a and b.
 Eng. could use further revision.
 * 141a, sarvakṣaṇavibhāvakaḥ: The ancient translation again takes vibhāvaka in the sense of 'realising'.